edrossy/MLBGamedayDownloader/README.md

 java -jar Downloader.jar 2014 "c:\Users\me\pitchfx"

 NOTE: The tool is multithreaded, and will download an entire season in about 5 minutes.
 There's a chance that mlb.com will frown upon the speed of HTTP requests made and throttle/block your IP address, but this has not happened to me yet.

+*Fixed issue with minor URL modifications to allow for program to function properly.